UK COVID-19 strain prompts Saratoga County to set up testing site

 - Friday, January 8, from 10:00 a.m. – 6:00 p.m.

-Many people told News10 they decided to get tested for their safety and piece of mind.
+Many people told NEWS10 ABC they decided to get tested for their safety and peace of mind.

-Chuck Kochheiser was one fo the many to visit N. Fox Jewelers in Saratoga Springs around the holidays.
+Chuck Kochheiser was one of many to visit the jewelry store around the holidays.

 “I went to the store back on the 21st of December and the 23rd of December.
-I was taking care of my watch repair, so I was there for a very brief period of time,” said he.
+I was taking care of my watch repair, so I was there for a very brief period of time,” he said.

-“I saw that this was a new strand, so I probably need to go get tested,” said he.
+“I saw that this was a new strand, so I probably need to go get tested,” he said.

 On Tuesday, Saratoga County held a COVID-19 update on Facebook live.

-“Our public health department is working with the New York State Department of Health to trace the individuals that have been affected that.
+“Our public health department is working with the New York State Department of Health to trace the individuals that have been affected.
 So far, just one test has come back positive,” said Mike McEvoy, Saratoga County EMS Coordinator.

 County-by-county Coronavirus Tracker